muratk3n/thirdwave/en/tweets/2019/week34.md

 of Reps, they are as Tooze says seperate form rank-and-file; took him long enough to break with DJT.

-AFAIK he started pol as fundraiser for Mitt (managerial class).
+AFAIK he started pol as fundraiser for Mitt (= managerial class).

 *2019-8-19 15:49:27*